fredhohman/shapeshop/README.md

 # ShapeShop
 *Visualizing Learned Semantics with Deep Learning*

-The Shape Workshop (**ShapeShop**) is an interactive system for visualizing and understanding what semantics a neural network model has learned in iamges consisting of simple shapes.
+The Shape Workshop (**ShapeShop**) is an interactive system for visualizing and understanding what semantics a neural network model has learned in images consisting of simple shapes.
 It encourages model building, experimentation, and comparison to helps users explore the robustness of image classifiers.

 **ShapeShop: Visualizing Learned Semantics with Deep Learning**
 Fred Hohman, Nathan Hodas, Duen Horng Chau.